 - My Account

 This date marks the day Billy Eckstine was born in 1914.
-He was an African American singer.
+He was a Black singer.

 Born William Clarence Eckstein in Pittsburgh, he began singing at the age of 11 but until his late teens was undecided between a career as a singer or football player.
 He won a sporting scholarship but soon afterward broke his collarbone and decided that singing was less dangerous.